Lots of things go well with trees: a complementary flowerbed, a tire swing for summer fun or a birdhouse hanging for feathered friends.

 6. In about a month, the grass will be dead.
 No need to remove the newspaper either because it will safely decompose into the soil.

-When you’re ready to add mulch, watch this video to learn the best way to apply mulch!
+When you’re ready to add mulch, here's the best way to apply mulch!

 Related Blog Posts